Skip to content

 Use schedule news before adding

-NFL.com says the 2026 schedule release is Thursday, May 14 at 8 p.m.
-ET.
-After that, win totals, division paths, and award narratives can all change.
+The 2026 schedule released in mid-May.
+With it out, win totals, division paths, and award narratives have all shifted.
 A quarterback with several standalone games may get more MVP visibility, while a brutal travel run can pressure a team total.

 Connect futures work to win total strategy and schedule release context.
 Add only when the new information improves the price or confirms an edge.